-Objective 2.
-The Recreation and Youth Commission should identify locations where additional recreation land is needed and should coordinate with the Real Estate and Open Space Committee to seek acquisition of land.
-Where new development is proposed in these areas, the Recreation and Youth Commission should coordinate with the Planning Board to designate open space land for recreational purposes under subdivision review requirements.
+- The Recreation and Youth Commission should identify locations where additional recreation land is needed and should coordinate with the Real Estate and Open Space Committee to seek acquisition of land.
+Where new development is proposed in these areas, the Recreation and Youth Commission should coordinate with the Planning Board to designate open space land for recreational purposes under subdivision review requirements. - 2.
+Pursue funding for construction of sidewalk and bicycle facilities as identified in Appendix B.